Do Garment Bags Count as Carry-On? (Answered)

 5 tips to avoid having your garment bag count as carry-on or checked baggage

-With some commonsense precautions and planning, you can avoid the inconvenience and expense of having a garment bag (or some other essential item) taken as part of checked baggage on a flight.
+With a little planning, you can avoid the hassle and cost of having your garment bag (or another item) forced into checked baggage.

 Here are the 5 most effective ways to avoid paying for your garment bag as part of checked baggage.